NetCoreApps/templates/README.md

 dotnet new -i /tmp/templates/src/content
 ```

-To confirm the templates are installed correctly, type `dotnet new` into a console and you should see the two ServiceStack Core templates listed.
+To confirm the templates are installed correctly, type `dotnet new` into a console and you should see the 3 ServiceStack Core templates listed.

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/servicestackvs/dotnet_new_example.png)